-VIRTUAL REMOTE FUN RUN/WALK
+4 FUN RUN/WALK

-Organize a virtual socially distant 5K fun run, walk, or bike ride.
-Set a registration fee or ask participants to collect a minimum amount in donations from sponsors.
+Organize a 5K fun run, walk, or bike ride.
+Set a registration fee or ask participants to collect a mini- mum amount in donations from sponsors.
 Have participants post on social media throughout the day to highlight their run!